 - In Their Shoes.
 Imagine the types of people (even specific individuals as a model) who are likely to attend.
 Preemptively ask some of the questions they are likely to ask.

 - Interview.
 Ask the conference organizer for the names and contact information for three “influencers” or “heavy hitters” who may be in the audience.
 Ask them what they would like to hear about and what challenges they are facing.

 - Social Media.
-Use the conference website, a blog post, Twitter or other feedback tool to glean questions from the community.
+Use the conference website, a blog post, Twitter, or other feedback tools to glean questions from the community.
 Ask them to submit their most pressing issues and challenges.

 - Email or Voicemail Blast.
 Some organizations have the ability to blast a voicemail or email to all the participants encouraging them to attend the session and submit their questions.

 Research the Panelists.
 Google their work and views they hold on the topic.
 Review the panelists’ websites, social profiles, books, reviews, bios, blogs, recent presentations, media mentions, papers, etc.